Justin99x/willow2-sdk-mods/speedrun_practice/README.md

 - Evil Smasher chance stacks (All Quests only)
 - Evil Smasher SMASH stacks (All Quests only)
 - Merge all equipped weapons

-### Show current stacks/bonuses

-A keybind can be set up to show useful game states:

-- Number of Buck Up stacks
-- Number of free shot stacks
-- Number of Evil Smasher chance stacks (All Quests only)
-- Number of Evil Smasher SMASH stacks (All Quests only)
-- Current critical hit bonus

 ### Jakobs shotgun auto-fire